Truth. How many bottles of wine have you double fisted so far?

 Basically, dopamine makes us feel really good.
 This is why we reach for sugar when we’re stressed the hell out or feeling sad and / or emotional (sugar and PMS were made for each other in chocolatey, pissed off heaven).

-And get this, when you’re hitting sugar hard, cravings for sugar go beyond sugar itself and extend to white flour in the form of bread, chips, bagels, crackers, muffins and pastries because these foods release a rapid surge of sugar into the bloodstream when they’re digested.
+I get it.
+When you’re hitting sugar hard, cravings for sugar go beyond sugar itself and extend to sugar in the form of bread, chips, bagels, crackers, muffins and pastries because these foods release a rapid surge of sugar into the bloodstream when they’re digested.

 Onto chocolate (It hurts me to do this, trust me).

 Eating sweetened chocolate stimulates the release of dopamine in the brain, which makes sense because of the sugar, but chocolate also contains caffeine and other stimulants.
 The combination of sugar, caffeine and these stimulants make it particularly hard to stop daydreaming about chocolaty goodness.

 Cheese.
 Fuckin’ cheese, right?

 Proteins are made up of long strings of amino acids (think of protein as a string of pearls and each pearl is an amino acid).
 When proteins are digested, the amino acids come apart one by one and are absorbed by the bloodstream and then used to build tissues and repair damage in the body.